James0306/satellite-visibility-checker/README.md

    - `Distance (GCRS) [km]`: Distance from the center of the Earth in kilometers (e.g., `7067.917061`)

 2. **Run the Script**:
-   Open your Command Prompt (cmd), navigate to the project directory, and execute the main script using the following commands:
+   Open your Command Prompt, navigate to the project directory, and execute the main script using the following commands:
    ```bash
    python satellite_visibility.py
    ```